-Concerns that public policy for financial stabilisation may encourage riskier behavior by market participants are not new and there are several empirical cross-country studies on the moral hazard effects stemming from deposit insurance (e.g., Cordella and Yeyati, 2003; Duchin and Sosyura, 2014; Anginer and Demirguc-Kunt, 2018).
-However, systematic evidence on moral hazard effects of central bank liquidity support that goes beyond case studies is limited.
-We proceed to ask: do short-term gains from balance sheet expansions incur long-term costs in the form of financial instability?
+Concerns that public policy for financial stabilization may encourage riskier behavior by market participants are not new and there are several empirical cross-country studies on the moral hazard effects stemming from deposit insurance (e.g., Cordella and Yeyati, 2003; Duchin and Sosyura, 2014; Anginer and Demirguc-Kunt, 2018).
+However, systematic evidence on the moral hazard effects of central bank liquidity support that goes beyond case studies is limited.52 We proceed to ask the question: do short-term gains from balance sheet expansions incur long-term costs in the form of financial instability?

-For many hawkish central bankers since 1870, the effects of balance sheet expansions onto future financial sector risk-taking and probabilities of renewed future need for bank sector assistance lay at the center of their refusal to engage more aggressively.
-U.S. Treasury Secretary Andrew Mellon's famous stated dictum to use financial crises to "purge the rottenness out of the system"-by refusing to engage in meaningful public support for struggling banks during the Great Depression (Eichengreen, 1992, 251)-returns time and again in the deliberations of central bank governors during crisis episodes.
-Additional comments from our governors on this topic abound and are listed in Appendix G-though we do not equate them outright with an "Austrian" or "liquidationist" theory of the business cycle (White, 2008).
+For many hawkish central bankers since 1870, the effects of balance sheet expansions on future financial sector risk-taking lay at the heart of their refusal to engage more aggressively in central bank balance sheet expansion.
+U.S. Treasury Secretary Andrew Mellon's famous recommendation to use financial crises to "purge the rottenness out of the system"-and therefore not to engage in meaningful public support for struggling banks during the Great Depression (Eichengreen, 1992, 251)-is quotes time and again in the deliberations of central bank governors during crisis episodes.
+Similar comments from central bank governors on this topic abound and are listed in Appendix G-though we do not equate them outright with an "Austrian" or "liquidationist" theory of the business cycle (White, 2008).